 1. Check Sheet

-A Check Sheet is primarily used in relation to quality control.
-Also known as a Tally Sheet, you can simply add a 'tally' to mark a defect type.
+A Check Sheet is primarily used for quality control.
+Also known as a Tally Sheet, you can add a 'tally' to mark a defect type.

 2. Customer Sales Transaction

 Our Customer Sales Transaction Excel Template comes with a sheet to create invoices.

 Whether your business is wedding photography, roofing, or freelancing, your customer will likely want to view their invoice.
 You can click Print Invoice and quickly send it to them via mail or deliver it.

 3. Employee Timesheet (Free Blank spreadsheet template for you)